markjamesm/MistralSharp/README.md

 ## About

 MistralSharp is a .NET client library for interfacing with the Mistral AI platform written in C# using .NET 8.

+## Note

-MistralSharp is currently in active development so expect frequent changes in the next few weeks!
+This project is currently in active development so expect frequent changes in the coming weeks!